DIVD-NL/cna-bot/README.md

 ## `reservations-path`

 Path to find CVE ID reservations in.
-Any \*.json file in this riectory is considered a CVE ID reservation (defaults to `<path>/reservations`)
+Any \*.json file in this directory is considered a CVE ID reservation (defaults to `<path>/reservations`)

 ## `ignore`